What is an HSA?

 - It’s easy to use the funds.
 You will have a debit card and can purchase checks.

 Due to the favorable tax treatment for HSA, the IRS has strict guidelines as to who can qualify for contributions to an HSA account.
-For new enrollees, you will need to certify that the following situations do not exist.
-Enrollment and management of your HSA is your responsibility.
+For new enrollees, you will need to certify that the situations noted below do not exist.
+Enrollment and management of your HSA are your responsibility.
 If your situation changes at any time, for any reason, you are personally liable to ensure you take the necessary steps to ensure compliance with IRS rules.
 The following is required to be able to contribute to an HSA: